secretlifeof/juhuui/documentation/introduction.md

 </Box>;
 ```

-#### Styled-Components way
+#### Styled component

-All components can be written in a style similar to Styled-Components.
-Styles can be extended by writing them inline.
-At the moment you cannot extend styles by nesting components.
-Use the 'fw' prop to forward arguments because it will be removed from the DOM.
+All components can be created externally.
+This is useful for separating styles and components.
+Styles can be overwritten by writing them inline.
+Please use the 'fw' prop to forward arguments because 'fw' will be removed from the DOM.

 ```javascript
 import { Text } from 'juhuui';